-elcome to the website of Rotary International District 1070, a District that covers the whole of Leiscestershire, Northamptonshire, Rutland, Southern Lincolnshire and parts of Cambridgeshire.
+elcome to the website of Rotary International District 1070, a district that covers the whole of Leicestershire, Northamptonshire, Rutland, Southern Lincolnshire and parts of Cambridgeshire.

-Leiscester itself is the home of the National Space Centre and burial site of Richard lll, Down into Northamptonshire the one time home of Shoe and Boot making, at the south of the District we have the home of Grand Prix Racing Silverstone.
+Down into Northamptonshire, the one time home of shoe and boot making, at the south of the district we have the home of Grand Prix Racing Silverstone.

 “The question is no longer, “How many children are there and where might we go to find the mall?”
 It is now, “How do we most efficiently vaccinate every child on this map?”

 Innovations like this are a key reason for my optimism.
 But innovation has no moral valence by itself.
 It is not inherently good or bad, just irresistibly transformative.
 To make sure innovation transforms our world in positive ways, human beings need to point it in the right direction.
 That takes “public will.”

 Many organizations helped push the eradication resolution through the World Health Assembly, but the one you wouldn’t expect is Rotary International.
 Rotary is a service organization with 1.2 million members in almost every country in the world, including more than 50,000 in Great Britain and Ireland.